sonukumar2399/CodeMate/README.md

 2. Socket.IO establishes a real-time connection with the server
 3. Code changes are instantly broadcast to all users in the room
 4. Theme and language changes are synchronized in real time
-5. Connected users list updates automatically when users join or leave
+5. Connected users list updates automatically when users join or leave.

----

-## 🧩 Folder Structure (Simplified)